sbnc-eu/webpack-static-i18n-plugin/README.md

 On top of the [node-static-i18n options](https://github.com/claudetech/node-static-i18n#configuration) the plugin provides few more settings:

-* `outputPrefix` (string, default: ''): May be useful when the html files are not on the same level as the webpack `output.path`.
+* `outputPrefix` (string, default: `''`): May be useful when the html files are not on the same level as the webpack `output.path`.
 Because the plugin prefixes the file paths with the locale code `path/to/file.html` would become `en/path/to/file.html`, `it/path/to/file.html` etc. However, if the hosting environment expects the files to be in `path/to` folder this is not okay.
-In that case setting `outputPrefix`: `path/to/` will adjust the output files to be: `path/to/en/file.html`, `path/to/it/file.html` etc.
+In that case setting `outputPrefix` to `path/to/` will adjust the output files to be: `path/to/en/file.html`, `path/to/it/file.html` etc.

-* `suppressRaw` (bool, default: false): If set to true, the raw, untranslated files are not written into the output folder.
-This hs no effect if `outputDefault` is left on default, because in that case the default locale version will replace the untranslated files anyway.
+* `suppressRaw` (bool, default: `false`): If set to true, the raw, untranslated files are not written into the output folder.
+This has no effect if `outputDefault` is left on default, because in that case the default locale version will replace the untranslated files anyway.
 But if for example all language variants are written to a locale prefixed folder (i.e. `outputDefault: '__lng__/__file__'`), it is recommended to set `suppressRaw: true` to avoid the untranslated files in the output folder.

 ### Sample `webpack.config.js`: